ryan-haskell/elm-spa/docs/public/content/guide/03-pages.md

 The rest of this section will introduce you to the other __page types__ exposed by the `Page` module, so you know which one to reach for.

-> Always choose the __simplest__ page type for the job– and reach for the more advanced ones when your page needs the extra features!
+> Always choose the __simplest__ page type for the job– and reach for the more advanced ones when your page _really_ needs the extra features!

 - __[Page.static](#pagestatic)__ - for pages that only render a view.
 - __[Page.sandbox](#pagesandbox)__ - for pages that need to keep track of state.